safayatahmed/Analyzing-Hospital-Data-with-SQL-/README.md

 ## 💡 Why This Project?
 I am genuinely interested in hospital analytics, particularly in understanding how hospitals compete and operate within a complex healthcare landscape that includes smaller clinics and local practitioners.
 Through this project, I aim to grasp the intricacies of hospital operations and learn how to analyze overall business performance when the patient is the central focus.

 This endeavor is a key component of my SQL Mastery course with Interactive Cares, where I've been given the opportunity to decompose raw healthcare data into meaningful insights.
-My primary goal is to uncover insights that can help healthcare providers better understand their patient demographics, treatment patterns, and operational efficiencies, ultimately enhancing patient care and optimizing resource allocation
+My primary goal is to uncover insights that can help healthcare providers better understand their patient demographics, treatment patterns, and operational efficiencies, ultimately enhancing patient care and optimizing resource allocation.

+## Business Problem Statement

 ## Here's what I found:
 1.